ironfiste1213/real-time-forum/BACKEND_CHAT_IMPLEMENTATION_GUIDE.md

 ## Step 2: Creating the Hub

-The Hub is the "brain" of our chat system.
-It manages all connected clients and broadcasts messages.
+The Hub is the "brain" of our private messaging system.
+It manages all connected clients and routes private messages to specific recipients.

 ### Create `internal/ws/hub.go`